Financial Aid and Scholarships

 Federal Direct Unsubsidized Stafford Loan

 This program provides unsubsidized Federal Direct Loans to undergraduate and graduate students who do not have to demonstrate federally defined need.
 Unsubsidized loans are not eligible for the federal government payment of interest while the student is in school.
 The student may make interest-only payments while in school, or the interest will be added to the loan balance.
-The interest rate for the Federal Direct Unsubsidized Loan is fixed.
+The interest rates for the Federal Direct Unsubsidized Loan are specific to each year that the student borrows.
 For current interest rates, visit the U. S. Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.
 Students are responsible for the interest that accrues while in school, during their six-month grace period, and during any authorized deferment periods.
 The federal government has set annual borrowing limits of $2,000–$5,500 for the first academic year of undergraduate study (up to 44 credits); $2,000–$6,500 for the second academic year (45–89 credits); and $2,000–$7,500 an academic year for the remaining years of undergraduate study.
 Undergraduate borrowing limits vary based on the borrower's dependency status as indicated by the FAFSA.
-Graduate and doctoral students may borrow up to $20,500 per year.
+Graduate students may borrow up to $20,500 per year.

 A student may borrow up to an aggregate limit of $31,000 (only $23,000 may be subsidized) as a dependent undergraduate or post baccalaureate student; $57,500 as an independent undergraduate or post baccalaureate student (only $23,000 of this amount may be subsidized); and $138,500 as a graduate or professional student (only $65,500 of this may be subsidized).
 The aggregate amount for graduate students includes all previous loans borrowed as an undergraduate student.